 What does it mean if the screen is negative?

 A negative screening test result means that the chance your baby has a disorder is very low.
 It is rare that the test does not pick up a disorder in a baby.

 What if the result is positive for one of these rare disorders?

-Most test results are negative.
-However, if your baby has one of these conditions, early detection will help your baby get effective treatment as soon as possible.
+If your baby has one of these conditions, early detection will help your baby get effective treatment as soon as possible.
 You will be referred to a doctor with experience in treating these disorders.